 Superb study . . .
 Dell Upton's foreword, recounting his parents' experiences in a Levitton-like development, is the perfect set-up, recounting some of the 'idiosyncratic twistings and turnings [that] lie behind the received story of suburbanization and white flight'.

 The multifaceted approach works remarkably well to underline the multiple experiences that make us this 'second suburb's' history.
 The result is a deeper understanding of the ins and outs of Levittown, Pennsylvania, in which the multiplicity of voices come together to produce a valuable addition to the studies of locations that have proliferated in recent literature on suburban growth in the post-1945 era.

 Dianne Harris is a senior program officer at the Andrew W. Mellon Foundation, where she focuses on higher education and scholarship in the humanities.
 From 2015–2017 she served as dean of the College of Humanities and as professor of history at the University of Utah.
-Among her most recent publications are Second Suburb: Levittown, Pennsylvania and Little White Houses: How the Postwar Home Constructed Race in America.learn more
+Among her most recent publications are Second Suburb: Levittown, Pennsylvania and Little White Houses: How the Postwar Home Constructed Race in America.
+She is also editor of the book series Culture, Politics, and the Built Environment.learn more